 Sacrificing profitability for rapid growth is a classic SaaS startup strategy.
 But that doesn’t mean you need to take on an unsustainable growth-at-all-costs mindset.

 The SaaS Rule of 40 gives you a benchmark to drive growth sustainably.
 Knowing how to calculate it helps you measure the health of your SaaS business and maximize valuation

-According to Techstars Co-founder Brad Feld in 2015, the Rule of 40 states that a healthy SaaS company has a combined growth rate and profit margin of 40% or more.
-For example, you could growing 40% quarter-over-quarter with a profit margin of 0%.
+According to Techstars Co-founder Brad Feld in 2015, the Rule of 40 says that a healthy SaaS company has a combined growth rate and profit margin of 40% or more.
+For example, you could grow 40% quarter-over-quarter with a profit margin of 0%.
 By that definition, there are times when losing money isn’t a problem at all.

 When Should You Track the Rule of 40?

-Generally speaking, the Rule of 40 is more reliable for mature companies than young ones.
+Generally speaking, the Rule of 40 is more reliable for mature companies than young ones in the SaaS industry.

 Young companies with venture capitalist backing have volatile Rule of 40 numbers.
 You’re trying to hit the T2D3 path to $100 million in revenue.
 And a few big customer signings could put your growth rate at a high level that’s unsustainable.
 Or, you may invest heavily in R&D as well as sales and marketing to find product/market fit and achieve rapid growth.
 That limits profitability in the early days.
 But fast-growing companies could capture enough market share to make short-term losses worth it.

 As growth slows and your company matures, you need to strike a better balance.
 But what does “mature” mean in this context?